cbangera2/CreditKarmaExtractor/README.md

 - **No Data Extracted**: Ensure you are logged into Credit Karma and on the transactions page (`https://www.creditkarma.com/networth/transactions`).
 - **Errors**: If you encounter any errors, check the console for error messages or reload the extension.

+## TODO

+Future improvements planned for the extension:

+- **Dark Mode Support**: Add dark mode detection and filtering for better transaction extraction in dark mode
+- **Transaction Categories**: Add support for extracting and preserving Credit Karma's transaction categories
+- **Auto-Categorization**: Implement smart transaction categorization based on merchant names
+- **Export Format Options**: Support additional export formats beyond CSV (e.g., JSON, Excel)
+- **Real-time Progress**: Add a progress indicator during extraction
+- **Error Recovery**: Implement automatic retry mechanism for failed extractions
+- **Search & Filter**: Add ability to search and filter transactions before export
+- **Batch Processing**: Support for processing multiple date ranges in one go

+Feel free to contribute to any of these features or suggest new ones by creating an issue or pull request!

 ## Credits